 Eugene DePrince, Lori Burns, Ryan Fortenberry, and David Sherrill hosted the first PSI4 Users' Workshop at the American Chemical Society's Florida Meeting and Exposition (FAME) conference on May 4, 2017.

-David Sherrill will host a PSI4Education workshop Dec 19-20, 2016 at Georgia Tech.
-We will be developing some new computational chemistry lab modules using PSI4 1.1.
+David Sherrill hosted a PSI4Education workshop Dec 19-20, 2016 at Georgia Tech.
+We discussed some new computational chemistry lab modules using PSI4 1.1.

 Justin Turney hosted the annual PSI4 workshop at the University of Georgia, Nov 4-5, 2016.
 Meeting summary and talks

 Ryan Richard gave a talk on the Pulsar project and interfacing it to PSI4 as part of the symposium on Emerging Technologies in Computational Chemistry at the 2016 Fall National ACS meeting in Philadelphia.